cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   update its state accordingly.
 Cryptographic commitments to the block and transaction results, returned via the corresponding parameters in `FinalizeBlockResponse`, are included in the header of the next block.
 CometBFT calls it when a new block is decided.
-  When calling `FinalizeBLock` with a block, the consensus algorithm run by CometBFT guarantees that at least one non-byzantine validator has run `ProcessProposal` on that block.
+  When calling `FinalizeBlock` with a block, the consensus algorithm run by CometBFT guarantees that at least one non-byzantine validator has run `ProcessProposal` on that block.

 - [**Commit:**](./abci++_methods.md#commit) Instructs the Application to persist its